 Homegrown peas are one of the most popular allotmenteer crops.

-That’s simply because when picked and eaten fresh, their flavour is miles ahead of their shelved or frozen counterparts.
+That’s simply because when picked and eaten fresh, their flavour is so intense and sweet when compared to their shelved or frozen counterparts.

 In fact, peas taste so good when you grow your own that you can actually eat them raw!
 But that’s not the only reason for you to love homegrown peas.
 Whoever said good things don’t come easy never tried to grow peas because they’re also a lot easier to grow than you might think.